cognitiveviewai/TrustLens/README.md

 - `root_mean_squared_error.py`:  Calculates the root mean squared error (RMSE) for regression models.
 - `standard_deviation_error.py`:  Calculates the standard deviation of error for regression models.
 - `absolute_maximum_error.py`:  Calculates the absolute maximum error and compares it to the reference or against a defined condition for regression models.

-### 5. **security**
-Focuses on security concerns in machine learning workflows, including security aspects of data supported by Evidently AI, Fiddler AI and Whylabs AI.
-This folder contains the following sub folders:

-- **evidently_ai**: Scripts specific to Evidently AI for data security.
-- **fiddler_ai**: Utility tools specific to Fiddler AI for data security.
-- **whylabs_ai**: Scripts specific to Whylabs AI for data security.

 ### Alert Thresholds